MikhailStartsev/ASD_classification/README.md

 This is an ICME2019 GrandChallenge "Saliency4ASD" submission, corresponding paper - "CLASSIFYING AUTISM SPECTRUM DISORDER BASED ON SCANPATHS AND SALIENCY".
 Please cite this work if you are using the code from this repository.

+## *If pretrained_model.pkl is not downloadable via LFS, you can download it here directly: https://yadi.sk/d/5ZNLjG2devCRJg.*

 ## Installation